-- A. Proposals for regeneration of retail sites should protect existing businesses and incorporate them wherever possible into new developments, retaining where possible secure units for local business and economic development. - B. Proposals will be resisted which would prejudice the continuing industrial and commercial use of designated Local Employment Locations as detailed in Table 5, unless it can be demonstrated that existing uses are unviable and the premises have been vacant for a period of at least 2 years, with past efforts to market them and bring them into active use having failed to generate any interest. - C. Permitted uses to include flexible B1c/B2 uses, including related SME businesses compatible with its designation, where it can be demonstrated that the local economy will be diversified, enhanced and promoted. - D. The change of use of disused lockup garages to B1c/B2-uses will be supported where this will not impact upon residential amenity and subject to an appropriate design and layout, parking provision and access arrangements.
+- A. Proposals for regeneration of retail sites should protect existing businesses and incorporate them wherever possible into new developments, retaining where possible secure units for local business and economic development. - B. Proposals that would prejudice the continuing industrial and commercial use of designated Local Employment Locations as detailed in Table 5 would not be supported, unless it can be demonstrated that existing uses are unviable and the premises have been vacant for a period of at least 2 years, with past efforts to market them and bring them into active use having failed to generate any interest. - C. Permitted uses to include flexible E (g) uses, including related SME businesses compatible with its designation, where it can be demonstrated that the local economy will be diversified, enhanced, and promoted. - D. Proposals for the changes of use of disused lock up garages to Class E(g) uses will be supported where it can be clearly demonstrated that there will be no adverse impacts upon residential amenities arising from the use of the premises, as a result of traffic generation and parking, including the movement of Heavy Goods Vehicles, noise, smell and other disturbance.